momquab/astroalf/about.md

 When I was two years old, I knew all the planets and their positions from the sun.
 Now I’m learning about supernovas and black holes!
 The universe is huge and there’s so much to learn.

 I enjoy travelling to places that have Solar System trails, baking space-themed tasty treats, reading, and Nintendo games.
-I am always crafting and love to share my ideas with you all - so enjoy my website and keep coming back for more updates!
+I am always crafting and love to share my ideas with you all - so enjoy my website and be sure to keep coming back for more updates!

 Astronomer Alfie